Perfect Draft Series: Drafting 12th in a 12 Team League

 Pick 1.12 Odell Beckham

-Draft Analyzer recommends Odell Beckham, last year’s rookie superstar who everyone remembers for his legendary one-handed catch for a touchdown against Dallas.
+Draft Hero recommends Odell Beckham, last year’s rookie superstar who everyone remembers for his legendary one-handed catch for a touchdown against Dallas.
 But Beckham had even bigger games against Washington and St. Louis later in the season.
 He was pretty much unstoppable at times.
 We are in total agreement about this pick, and feel Beckham fits our philosophy perfectly.

 Pick 2.1 Demaryius Thomas

 While I am a little worried about Peyton Manning’s decline and Denver’s increased commitment to the running game, the departure of Julius Thomas should help Denver’s remaining Thomas.
 Julius, now with Jacksonville, led Denver with 12 receiving touchdowns.
 Demaryius was no slouch in the touchdown department, finding the end zone 11 times, but he could increase that total with Julius gone.
 Sure, Denver has other threats, such as Emmanuel Sanders, but Demaryius Thomas has more size and should be the top red zone threat for the Broncos.
 And of course, Demaryius is one of the best in the NFL at taking a short pass and turning it into a long touchdown.
-At this point in the draft, he was considered an optimal pick by Draft Analyzer and once again I feel my tag team partner was on target.
+At this point in the draft, he was considered an optimal pick by Draft Hero and once again I feel my tag team partner was on target.

 Pick 3.12 Alfred Morris

-This is the first pick were Draft Analyzer and I had differing thoughts.
+This is the first pick were Draft Hero and I had differing thoughts.
 DA wanted Russell Wilson.
 While I like Wilson this year, especially with the addition of Jimmy Graham, I figure we can wait until later to draft a quarterback.
 In past eras of fantasy football, a dependable player like Morris, who is capable of 1,000 yards and 10 touchdowns, probably would have been drafted earlier.
 He pretty much embodies the unexciting but steady player some fantasy owners are not thrilled to draft.
 That’s because he does not have the upside of a franchise player.
 However, he is a nice fit for teams who do not take a back in the first or second round.